-Prepare for the unexpected but live through the inexplicable – a statement that certainly defines the 2020 Hurricane Season.
-Combine a record setting number of tropical cyclones with a global pandemic that restructured the way we handled evacuation and mass care operations, and the scene was set for chaos.
+Prepare for the unexpected but live through the inexplicable – a statement that certainly defines the 2020-2021 hurricane seasons.
+Combine a record setting number of tropical cyclones with a global pandemic that restructured the way we handled evacuation and mass care operations, and the scene was set for turmoil.
 Yet our ability to plan and adapt, to message these changes effectively, and to deploy and assist others in need, showed our mettle in overcoming the challenges we faced.
-2020 exemplified the way we do business – through coordination, collaboration, flexible decision-making, and forging partnerships pre-event, and trusting them in the heat of response.
-The events of 2020 have truly tested us, but also made us stronger, more resilient, and better prepared for future events.
-Our theme for this 35th edition of the Governor’s Hurricane Conference – Stronger Together – will present lessons learned and best management practices from the 2020 Hurricane Season Experience and focus on how we have successfully tapped into our numerous resources, both capital and human, to overcome adversity.
+These past two years exemplified the way we do business – through coordination, collaboration, flexible decision-making, forging partnerships pre-event, and trusting them in the heat of response.
+The events of the past two years have truly tested us, but also made us stronger, more resilient, and better prepared for future events.
+Our theme for this 36th edition of the Governor’s Hurricane Conference, “Stronger Together”, will present lessons learned and best management practices from the 2020 and 2021 hurricane seasons and focus on how we have successfully tapped into our numerous resources, both capital and human, to overcome adversity.